Benzaldehyde: History

 Benzaldehyde was first extracted in 1803 by the French pharmacist Martrès.
-His experiments focused on elucidating the nature of amygdalin, the poisonous material found in bitter almonds, the fruit of Prunus dulcis.
+His experiments focused on elucidating the nature of amygdalin, the poisonous compound found in bitter almonds, the fruit of Prunus dulcis.
 Further work on the oil by Pierre Robiquet and Antoine Boutron Charlard, two French chemists, produced benzaldehyde.
 In 1832, Friedrich Wöhler and Justus von Liebig first synthesized benzaldehyde.

 Production

-As of 1999, 7000 tonnes of synthetic and 100 tonnes of natural benzaldehyde were produced annually.
-Liquid phase chlorination and oxidation of toluene are the main routes.
-Numerous other methods have been developed, such as the partial oxidation of benzyl alcohol, alkali hydrolysis of benzal chloride, and the carbonylation of benzene.
+Benzaldehyde can be produced from both petroleum-based chemicals or plant-derived chemicals.
+Synthetic benzaldehyde is primarily produced using liquid phase chlorination and oxidation of toluene.
+Numerous other methods have been developed, such as the partial oxidation of benzyl alcohol, alkali hydrolysis of benzal chloride, and the carbonylation of benzene (the Gatterman-Koch reaction).

-A significant quantity of natural benzaldehyde is produced from cinnamaldehyde obtained from cassia oil by the retro-aldol reaction: the cinnamaldehyde is heated in an aqueous/alcoholic solution between 90 °C and 150 °C with a base (most commonly sodium carbonate or bicarbonate) for 5 to 80 hours, followed by distillation of the formed benzaldehyde.
+Natural benzaldehyde is produced from cinnamaldehyde obtained from cassia oil by the retro-aldol reaction: the cinnamaldehyde is heated in an aqueous/alcoholic solution between 90 °C and 150 °C with a base (most commonly sodium carbonate or bicarbonate) for 5 to 80 hours, followed by distillation of the formed benzaldehyde.
 This reaction also yields acetaldehyde.
 The natural status of benzaldehyde obtained in this way is controversial.

-"Site-specific nuclear magnetic resonance spectroscopy", which evaluates 1H/2H isotope ratios, has been used to differentiate between naturally occurring and synthetic benzaldehyde.

 Occurrence

 Benzaldehyde and similar chemicals occur naturally in many foods.
 Most of the benzaldehyde that people eat is from natural plant foods, such as almonds.

-Almonds, apricots, apples, and cherry kernels contain significant amounts of amygdalin.
+Almonds, apricot seeds, apple seeds, and cherry seed contain significant amounts of amygdalin.
 This glycoside breaks up under enzyme catalysis into benzaldehyde, hydrogen cyanide and two equivalents of glucose.

 Benzaldehyde contributes to the scent of oyster mushrooms (Pleurotus ostreatus).

 Reactions

-Benzaldehyde can be oxidized to benzoic acid; in fact "[B]enzaldehyde readily undergoes autoxidation to form benzoic acid on exposure to air at room temperature" causing a common impurity in laboratory samples.
+Benzaldehyde is easily oxidized to benzoic acid in air at room temperature, causing a common impurity in laboratory samples.
 Since the boiling point of benzoic acid is much higher than that of benzaldehyde, it may be purified by distillation.
 Benzyl alcohol can be formed from benzaldehyde by means of hydrogenation.
 Reaction of benzaldehyde with anhydrous sodium acetate and acetic anhydride yields cinnamic acid, while alcoholic potassium cyanide can be used to catalyze the condensation of benzaldehyde to benzoin.
 Benzaldehyde undergoes disproportionation upon treatment with concentrated alkali (Cannizzaro reaction): one molecule of the aldehyde is reduced to the benzyl alcohol and another molecule is simultaneously oxidized to benzoic acid.

 With diols, including many sugars, benzaldehyde condenses to form benzylidene acetals.